-'+' can also be used, which means that all processes that match this line spec will be combined into a single line. + can be used either standalone, meaning all process types, or added to a type name.
-For details on types, see page 18.
+'+' can be used, to mean that all processes that match this line spec will be combined into a single line. + can be used either standalone, meaning all process types, or added to a type name.
+For details on types, see page 19.